Standard Chinese phonology: Tones

-Most romanization systems, including pinyin, represent the tones as diacritics on the vowels (as does zhuyin), although some, like Wade–Giles, use superscript numbers at the end of each syllable.
+Most romanization systems, including pinyin, represent the tones as diacritics on the vowels, as does bopomofo.
+Some, like Wade–Giles, use superscript numbers at the end of each syllable.
 The tone marks and numbers are rarely used outside of language textbooks: in particular, they are usually absent in public signs, company logos, and so forth.
 Gwoyeu Romatzyh is a rare example of a system where tones are represented using normal letters of the alphabet (although without a one-to-one correspondence).

 First tone

 First tone is a high-level tone.
 It is a steady high sound, produced as if it were being sung instead of spoken.
 Its pitch is usually ˥ 55 or ˦ 44, at the same level where the fourth tone starts, or a little lower.
 Occasionally, slightly rising or falling high pitch (˥˦ 54 or ˦˥ 45) is also possible.

 In a few syllables, the quality of the vowel is changed when it carries first tone; see the vowel table above.